Circumcision: Filipino culture

 In the Philippines, circumcision is known as "tuli" and is generally viewed as a rite of passage.
 An overwhelming majority of Filipino men are circumcised.
-Often this occurs, in April and May, when Filipino boys are taken by their parents.
+Often this occurs in April and May, when Filipino boys are taken by their parents.
 The practice dates back to the arrival of Islam in 1450.
-Pressure to be circumcised is even in the language: one Tagalog word for 'uncircumcised' is supot, meaning 'coward' literally.
+Pressure to be circumcised is even in the language: one Tagalog profanity for 'uncircumcised' is supot, meaning 'coward' literally.
 A circumcised eight or ten year-old is no longer considered a boy and is given more adult roles in the family and society.